 - Helping to pass fracking bans in Alameda, San Benito and Monterey counties, and

-- The ongoing No Coal in Oakland.
+- The ongoing No Coal in Oakland and No Coal in Richmond.

 We are also aggressively lobbying the Bay Area Air Quality Management District to enact rigorous refinery emissions regulations.